COIN OPERATED ARCADE TECHNICAL GAME TIPS AND HOW TO'S.

 | PLAYFIELD GLASS REPLACEMENT |

 Most pinball parts supply houses carry standard size pinball playfield glass (some have you order two at a time).
-However, wide body pinball games are a few inches wider then standard.
-Pinball Medic recommends going down to the local glass supply company and getting them to make one for your game.
+Wide body pinball games are a few inches wider and longer then a Williams standard PF glass.

 NOTE: Tempered glass has been surfaced hardened by reheating the surface of the glass and letting it cool slowly.
 This step also releases the surface contraction stresses built up inside of the glass during the first cooling period making the glass harder to break.

 Tempered glass can not be cut with a glass cutter and has to be manufactured to the size needed.
-A hard surfaced glass is also the reason edge grounding is one of the more expensive processes to order for a piece of tempered glass.
+A hard surfaced glass is also the reason edge grounding is one of the more expensive processes to order for tempered glass.

 | 7.
 How can I identify the circuit boards in my pinball game? |